 Outnumbered and outgunned, the soldiers fought for hours, successfully fending off the enemy attack.
 Eight soldiers were killed and about two dozen others were wounded.

-In February, former Staff Sgt.
-Clinton L. Romesha received the nation's highest award for valor for his actions throughout the 13-hour battle.
+On February, 11, 2013, former Staff Sgt.
+Clinton L. Romesha received the nation’s highest award for valor for his actions throughout the 13-hour battle.

-Romesha's troop-mate, Staff Sgt.
-Ty M. Carter, will be awarded the Medal of Honor during a White House ceremony Aug.
+Romesha’s troop-mate, Staff Sgt.
+Ty M. Carter, was awarded the Medal of Honor during a White House ceremony Aug.
 26.

-Carter, 33, will be the fifth living service member to receive the Medal of Honor for actions in Afghanistan or Iraq.
+Carter, 33, was the fifth living service member to receive the Medal of Honor for actions in Afghanistan or Iraq.
 Seven service members have posthumously been awarded the Medal of Honor for their actions in those wars.

 At least nine other soldiers from B Troop, 3rd Squadron, 61st Cavalry Regiment, 4th Brigade Combat Team, 4th Infantry Division, at Fort Carson, Colo., have been awarded the Silver Star, the nation's third-highest award for valor, for their actions at COP Keating.

-With two Medals of Honor and at least nine Silver Stars, B Troop is likely the most highly decorated unit from a single battle since the beginning of the war.
+With two Medals of Honor one Distinguished Service Cross least eight Silver Stars, B Troop is one of the most highly decorated units from a single battle since the beginning of the war.

 They include the platoon leader who ran operations that day and the physician assistant who treated numerous casualties and gave his own blood to keep one of his patients alive.